 As and when panel places come up which match your geographical and job expertise (as entered into the AEOI) we get in touch either by email or phone to see whether we can form a partnership and to take you through the steps of onboarding your agency onto the GRI panel.
 Please note, when completing the AEOI only add those areas you could cover immediately, rather than adding new areas you intend to cover in the future, as we can only partner with agencies that can provide immediate quality cover.
 If you have any queries regarding your application, contact firstname.lastname@example.org.

 2) If you have previously supplied to GRI and wish to do so again, but your supply contract has lapsed, you would complete our renewal form, which will then be considered as panel opportunities arise.
 If you have any queries regarding your application, contact email@example.com.

-For further information on becoming an agency partner we would recommend you follow GRI on LinkedIn, as we may also occaisionally post ad-hoc requirements for new agencies, if we can not secure a partner from the AEOI waiting list.
+Whether you are a previous partner or a new prospective supplier, we would recommend you follow GRI on LinkedIn, as we may also occasionally post ad-hoc requirements for new agencies, if we cannot secure a partner from either waiting list.

 We follow a rigorous assessment process.
 This includes Companies House checks, proof of insurance documents and taking you through our contract and KPI standards.
 Once you are on our panel, as part of our service commitment to our clients, panel agencies will need to prepare to be audited on a regular and ongoing basis to ensure that the required standards are being upheld and that the necessary regulatory checks are being carried out, including compliance with the Modern Slavery Act.